Table of Contents

 6.1 Oversizing Benefits

-Consider upsizing electrical line when:
+Consider upsizing the cable when:

 - Future load expansion is likely (+20-30%)

-- Very long wiring runs (over 100m)
+- Very long cable runs (over 100m)

 - Critical circuits requiring high reliability